rivue/Gamified-Study-Tool/README.md

                 - public user has not joined
                     - browse public library page
                     - filter out ones user has already joined and ones user created
+                        - join should turn into "already joined" and grayed out
                 - ✅ private user has not joined

         medium (chip away at when tired / mentally exhausted from hard ones):